Staying Safe From Environmental Toxins

 Get tested.
 Schauss recommends getting tested to determine what toxins are in your body.
 Among the tests commonly used include blood, urine, stool, and hair.
 Schauss stresses that before a woman gets pregnant, she should get tested to remove toxins that may be harmful to the baby, even resulting in obese infants.
 “Researchers are finding that there has been an alarming increase in the number of obese, breast-fed babies,” says Schauss.
 This is not just a question of kids eating poorly.”

 Heat or microwave anything stored in or covered with plastic.
 Toxins from the plastic will enter your food from this common practice.

 Use air fresheners.
 Schauss says one of the chemicals commonly found in these products is linked to the development of autism.
 In the 70s, the CDC estimated that one out of every children has an autism spectrum disorder.
 In 2018 that ratio was 1 in 59, and now that ratio is 1 in 40!

 Regarding the value of nutritional supplements in protecting us from the effects of environmental toxins, Schauss discusses the use many supplements for this purpose.
-One that he endorses for this purpose is vitamin C, which is contained in Dr. Olga Ivanov’s Immune Support Cocktail IV drip.
+One that he endorses for this purpose is vitamin C, which is contained in our Immune Support Cocktail.
 Another tool is the regular use of an infrared sauna, which is especially useful for removing heavy metals from the body.

 Radiation and chemical toxins are a consequence of our modern lifestyle.
 Follow the guidelines presented here and work with healthcare professionals to develop a lifestyle to reduce your risk of exposure to these environmental toxins and create a personal detoxification plan to help you achieve optimal health!